Rating

 Construction projects in one’s home is always a large and scary undertaking.
 From the moment I met the project manager, I knew I had made an excellent choice.
 I had a new bathroom constructed, not a remodel, and it was a complicated undertaking.
 Every step of the way I was beyond pleased with the quality of the work and the individuals who did the construction.
 Clearly the company has a high standard of performance and the finished bathroom reflected that high standard.
 Each day the project manager would let me know who would be coming the next day, when they would arrive, and what they would be doing.
 The workmen were excellent and obviously took pride in their work.
 The whole experience was positive and the finished bathroom addition is beautiful.

-after running a ton of water and listening to what homeowner was saying I decided to pour water down the wall with a cup several times and was able to find water seeping around the handle and trim plate then running now the water lines into the ceiling below. cleaned up walls and trim plate and silicone it uo very heavy. told customer to wait 24 hours before use. only bill for my time and maybe a dew bucks for the silicone. side note : drain cover was missing 1 of the 2 screws when I arrived i did not touch it
+After running a ton of water and listening to what the homeowner was saying, I decided to pour water down the wall with a cup several times and found water seeping around the handle and trim plate.
+The water lines are now running into the ceiling below.
+I cleaned up the walls and trim plate and applied silicone.
+I told the customer to wait 24 hours before use.

-piercing valve for humidifier leaking. cut out and replaced with a straight stop. while water was off added a ball valve to main since the only gate valve there was in very poor shape materials 3/4 copper pro press ball valve 3/4 copper pro press coupling 3/4 by 1/2 copper pro press tee 1/4 x 1/2 copper pro press straight stop valve 1/4 John guest female adapter
+The piercing valve for the humidifier was leaking.
+Cut out and replaced with a straight stop.
+While water was off, added a ball valve to the main; the only gate valve was in very poor shape.

-fished 4in smoke pipe over finished ceiling between joist and duct for gas dryer exhaust. taped all joints to secure. couldn't really get pics 95 percent of it was up inside ceiling. customer supplied all materials bill for just my labor
+Fished a 4-inch smoke pipe over the finished ceiling between the joist and the duct for the gas dryer exhaust.
+Taped all joints to secure.

-tip toe in tub drain seized shut. removed with channel locks and ran to lowes to pickup a replacement (like $13) came back and installed it. filled up a few inches of water several times to adjust tip toe and make sure it was holding properly
+Tip-toe in tub drain seized shut.
+Removed with channel locks.
+Picked up a replacement and installed it.
+Filled up a few inches of water several times to adjust tip tip-toe and ensure it was holding properly.

-shut water off cut in 1/2 pro press copper tee and icemaker valve. drill small hole in floor and hooked up 8ft icemaker line to valve but left it off till new fridge gets delivered tomorrow
+Shut the water off.
+Cut in the press copper tee and ice maker valve.
+Drilled a small hole in floor and hooked up an 8-ft ice maker line to valve but left it off for the new refrigerator delivery the next day.

-replaced 40 gallon natural gas chimney vent water heater with a new unit from weinsteins. added new hot and cold ball valve as well as and expansion tank set to 58 psi. checked all joints on gas line with leak detector before firing up new unit. let run for about 15 minutes to ensure proper operation and no leaks
+Replaced 40 40-gallon natural gas chimney vent water heater with a new unit.
+Added new hot and cold ball valve as well as and expansion tank set to 58 psi.
+Checked all joints on the gas line with a leak detector before firing up the new unit.
+Let run for about 15 minutes to ensure proper operation and no leaks.